ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 8, 2022 (Day 36): Mainnet ETH

+Mainnet is the primary public Ethereum production blockchain, where actual-value transactions occur on the distributed ledger.

 #### Fab 7, 2022 (Day 35): Sweden, Crypto and Scrap

 In Sweden, it is illegal to buy scrap metal, or other waste products through cryptocurrencies.